jakobmattsson/bucketful/README.md

 ### Description

-Bucketful takes a local directory and copies all of it's contents to a given Amazon S3 bucket.
-If the bucket does not exist, it creates it.
-Then it configures the bucket to act as a website, i.e. it gives public read access to all of the files to everyone and it assigns a file (typically index.html) to act as starting point for the site and also sets a response for 404's.
-Optionally it also adds a CNAME to the DNS configuration of the domain, to make the site accessible at the expected url.
+Bucketful takes a local directory and copies all of its content to a given Amazon S3 bucket.
+If the bucket does not exist, Bucketful creates it.
+Then the bucket is configured to act as a website, i.e. all of the files get public read access for everyone and a file is assigned (typically index.html) to act as starting point for the site and a response is set for 404's.
+Optionally a CNAME is added to the DNS configuration of the domain, to make the site accessible at the expected url.

 There's no interactivity required; set the configuration once and you'll be able to deploy like there's no tomorrow.